Trans Canada Motorcycle Expedition

 Flights

 For clarity, we do not include your passenger flights.
-Once we have confirmed that this tour is a guaranteed departure, it is your responsibility to organise your own flights to and from the start and end point.
+Once we have confirmed that this trip is a guaranteed departure, it is your responsibility to organise your own flights to and from the start and end point.

 What type of bike do I need?